eveith/wesnoth-mp-maps/README.md

 This map is a very dynamic one.
 The main catch is that you cannot reach your oppontent's castle directly, but have to use either the old mountain pass in the north or go via the forgotten castle in the southern swamp.
-Many abondoned forts allow you to move your king and still recruit troops.
+Many abandoned forts allow you to move your king and still recruit troops.
 Choose your fighting grounds wisely!